jarrodrose/Board-Games/about.md

 title: "About"
 ---

-The about page goes here!
+Board Game Information Site to allow for preparation in new Games prior to a game evening.

-Built by Jarrod Rose with game summaries provided sometime by my brain and sometimes by ChatGPT
+Built by Jarrod Rose with game summaries provided sometime by my brain and sometimes by ChatGPT.

-Branch: Dev